Thorioum/golf-it-internal/README.md

 # Thor's "Golf It" Internal
 # a simple c++ internal movement hack for the steam game golf it

+Allows you to fly your golfball around the map in both singleplayer and multiplayer settings.

-Uses my skid soup memory wrapper asgard and minhook to function if you for some reason want to build it yourself make sure you put MinHook.x64.dll and Asgard.dll in the same folder as the exe
+Uses my memory wrapper asgard and and external library minhook to function

+if want to build it yourself make sure you put MinHook.x64.dll and Asgard.dll in the same folder as the executable file.
 Otherwise just download it from the release folder and use the dlls already included in there

 Keybinds: